Is Saudi Arabia's house price decline about to end?

 Mindful of the lessons of the 1970s to early 1980s, the Saudis have in recent years spent their petrodollars cautiously, reinvesting a large portion of the windfall into real estate and encouraging foreign investment.

-The sharp increase in Saudi Arabia's budget deficit in 2015 can be attributed to the following:
+The sharp increase in Saudi Arabia´s budget deficit in 2015 and after can be attributed to the following:

 - Sharp decline of crude oil prices,